3.3.2-A Critical Areas (CA-1, CA-2, CA-3, CA4)

 h.
 Mitigation measures, including all BMPs, must be installed, inspected and approved and the provisions described in item g (above) satisfied prior to the release of any certificates of occupancy for the structural expansion.

 i.
-All structural BMPs must be inspected and certified annually for compliance with design criteria by a licensed NC. engineer in accordance with the Huntersville Water Quality Ordinance.
+All structural BMPs must be inspected and certified annually for compliance with design criteria by a qualified professional in accordance with the Huntersville Water Quality Ordinance.
 Inspection reports must be submitted to Mecklenburg County for approval.

 j.
-Any deficiencies detected to the BMP or any other mitigation measure must be corrected within 30 days of detection at the sole expense of the property owner.
+Any deficiencies detected to the BMP or any other mitigation measure must be corrected in a timely manner of detection as determined by the Town of Huntersville staff at the sole expense of the property owner.
 Failure to do so will be in violation of the Huntersville Water Quality Ordinance and could result in the assessment of penalties.

 h) Paired-Parcel Averaged-Density Development

 The transfer of impervious development rights between two (2) parcels not within the boundaries of the same subdivision by way of designated undisturbed natural areas.
 A metes and bounds description of the space to be undisturbed and limits on use shall be recorded on the subdivision plat, in homeowner covenants, and on individual deed and shall be irrevocable.
 The resultant impervious area/amount for the two lots combined shall not exceed the original allowable impervious amount for each individual lot if they were developed separately.

 - A density averaging certificate shall be considered one development request.